Uploads and Large Files

 - If you use remote

-presigned, whether the browser can reach the followerbase_url, and whether the follower exposes the required CORS response headers
+presigned, whether the remote node uses direct transport, whether the browser can reach the followerbase_url, and whether the follower exposes the required CORS response headers

 Which Uploads Use Local Disk Heavily